 The dictionary defines respect as an act of giving particular attention; high or special regard; the quality or state of being esteemed.

 This is the kind of thing I am talking about when I talk about respecting people's boundaries.
 You cannot possibly assume that the person you're trying to contact has their phone attached to their body or isn't busy with another activity.
-This perpetually connected, always-online culture is something I am viciously against.
+This perpetually connected, always-online culture is something I have never condoned or participated in.
 It's unhealthy to our minds and bodies.
 And it's incredibly disrespectful of someone to expect you to jump at their every ping.

 I believe in switch-off time to limit exposure to digital devices and just get back to being a human.
 I do not want to be connected 24-7.
 Maybe some more extroverted types of people do, but an introvert like me definitely does not, we need our alone time to recharge, so to speak.

-I try to treat everyone I encounter with respect, until they do something that crosses a boundary and therefore earning my disrespect.
+I try to treat everyone I encounter with respect and empathy, until they do something that crosses a boundary, therefore earning my disrespect.